opnfv/fuel/docs/release/installation/installation.instruction.rst

 - reclass: Defines compute parameter tuning, including huge pages, cpu pinning and other DPDK settings. (optional)

-The following parameters can be defined in the IDF files under "reclass".
+The following parameters can be defined in the IDF files under ``reclass``.
 Those value will overwrite the default configuration values in Fuel repository:

 - nova_cpu_pinning: List of CPU cores nova will be pinned to.
 Currently disabled.